CharlieJT/digital-spaniel/README.md

 ## Back To Top Icon

-I know this wasn't on the scope but I thought it would be nice to add a "Back to top" Icon to the top of the page, it create a much better UI/UX.
+I know this wasn't on the scope but I thought it would be nice to add a "Back to top" Icon to the top of the page, it creates a much better UI/UX.
 This has been styled so that it will disappear when a user is at the top of the page & will animate back in when the user scrolls down the page.
 When hovered over, it will also animate a dark blue border.
 This will also smooth scroll back to the top to prevent clunkiness.